-The operative role of the Norwegian batteries was to protect the shipping of iron ore from Narvik.
+The operative role of the Norwegian batteries was to protect the shipping of Swedish iron ore from Narvik.
 The battery at Trondenes was to protect from all enemy intervention from the north, while the battery on Engeløya protected Ofotfjord from intervention from the west, along with a number of other batteries in Lofoten and further in Ofotfjord.
 There were also minefields and torpedo batteries.
 The iron ore was a very important resource for Germany and Narvik an important military town during the war.
 A large submarine base was established in Skjomen, several military headquarters, among them Führer der Unterseeboote Nordmeer, which held command over all the submarines that operated in the north.
 There was a maintenance and reparation base for submarines and surface vessels at Bogen.

-The Norwegian Defence took over both 40.6cm batteries intact with guns and ammunition after the capitulation on 8 May 1945 but did not have the capacity to keep such batteries operative.
-It was decided Batterie Dietl should be closed.
+The Norwegian Defence took over both 40.6cm batteries intact with guns and ammunition after the capitulation on 8.
+May 1945 but did not have the capacity to keep such batteries operative.
+It was decided that Batterie Dietl should be closed.
 The coastal artillery was established at Trondenes after the war and Batterie Theo became a part of the Norwegian defence until 1964.
 The guns were fired by Norwegian soldiers for the first time in 1951 and finally in 1957.
 All four guns are still at Trondenes but there is only one which has been maintained and is in good condition.
 This can be visited and a museum connected to the gun and bunker has been established.

 There were many batteries with guns of the same size as the Adolf Guns, that is 16” or 40.6cm, on the east and west coasts of the USA.
 The Americans had over 100 guns of this size in their coastal defence during World War II but they were all destroyed after 1945.

-In Europe and from the Atlantic War defensive works there were only 40.6cm guns in Norway which survived the war.
+In Europe and from the Atlantic Wall defensive works there were only 40.6cm guns in Norway which survived the war.
 They were at Trondenes, Batterie Theo, and in the battery on Engeløy in Steigen, Batterie Dietl.
 The guns on Engeløy were destroyed in 1956 but the battery at Trondenes remained a part of the Norwegian coastal defence until 1 July 1964.
 Trondenes is now the only place in the world where these enormous guns can be seen, all the others having been destroyed.